 Positive Material Identification PMI using the XRF technique is a method which gives fast and reliable results for all your material identification needs.

 XRF works by using a beam of X-Rays emitted into a sample piece, the atoms within the sample absorb the energy from the X-Rays, become agitated and begin to emit ultraviolet light.
 Each element produces a unique range of ultraviolet light and there for its own fingerprint of energy.
-This fingerprint is then measured by the analyser, therefor enabling the equipment to accurately measure the percentage amounts of elements within a sample.
+This fingerprint is then measured by the analyser, therefore enabling the equipment to accurately measure the percentage amounts of elements within a sample.
 This is then compared with the equipment’s vast data base of materials and a result is given on the composition of the material being tested.

 The portable hand held XRF analysers can be used to identify a variety of stainless steels, Chrome-Moly (Cr-Mo) steels, Tungsten and Vanadium steels, low alloy and tool steels, Nickel, Copper, Titanium and Aluminium alloys as well as a range of exotic alloys such as Tantalum and Zirconium.
 We can offer a full detailed analysis of up to 30 elements for each individual sample or create a bespoke analysis for specific customer needs.